V.H. Apelian's Blog

 Vahe Berberian

-ARF Zavarian Association seniors oversaw the workings of the Zavarian juniors.
-I was a committee member then and involved with the junior.
-Vahe Berberian, early in his teens, caught my attention.
+Regarding Vahe Berberian, it must have been in early 1970's.
+I was a member of the ARF Zavarian College Student Association overseeing the workings of the Zavarian juniors.
+Vahe Berberian, early in his teens was a member of the juniors.
+He caught my attention.
 He stood apart from the rest.
-Lean, tall, with hair smoothly flowing, hands often in the pockets of his jeans, walked stooped gait, with an hunched over posture.
+Lean, tall, with a smoothly flowing hair, hands often in the pockets of his jeans, walked with stooped gait, with an hunched over posture.
 It may have been his growth spur.
-He was towering the rest of his friends.
-But most of all, it was his overall mannerism that caught my attention and stirred my curiosity to the point that I wanted to know more about this junior.
+He was taller than the rest of his friends.
+But most of all, it was his overall mannerism that caught my attention and stirred my curiosity to the point that I wanted to know more about this junior member.
 Everything about this young student looked so different that I made a point of meeting his parents to find out more about him.

 One day the opportunity presented itself and I drove him in my car to their house.
 We had recently moved from (west) Beirut to Antelias, a walking distance from the Catholicosate of Cilicia.
-It turned out Vahe Berberian's family also lived in Antelias, a bit further uphill from our house
+It turned out Vahe Berberian's family also lived in Antelias, a bit further uphill from our house.

 Theirs was the everyday Armenian hospitable family.
 They hosted me cordially, knowing that I am a senior member overseeing the juniors.
-There was othing unusual that stood apart in their family.
+There was nothing unusual that stood apart in their family.
 But there was an unmistakable similarity between Vahe and his mother, both physically and in mannerism.
 In later years Vahe would crack jokes about his mother but he made his father the protagonist of a novel he wrote.
 That became the only time I spent time with Vahe Berberians for any appreciable length of time.

 Thursday, May 1, 2025